 There are the typical webbing and Fastex buckles on the sides for fit and a generous amount of elastic that allows for dynamic movement while keeping everything secure.
 Stitching is doubled up on the corners and other high-stress parts of the carrier to increase longevity.

 How many times have you donned a carrier only to ask your buddy to cinch it properly for you?
 Or taken it on and off a dozen times, fiddling with the shoulder strap that doesn’t cooperate, or messing with the side bungees until it’s ‘just right’ because you were by yourself?

 No need for that here.
 After the ride height is adjusted so that the plates cover the vitals side, the adjustment is a snap.
 GGG’s PC has a pull-forward-to-tighten adjustment, so it’s very easy to cinch it up while wearing it.

 I absolutely cannot stress enough how badass that particular detail is.

 One problem I’ve had with PCs in the past is fit.
 I like to wear a large plate in the back for greater coverage and protection and a medium in the front for shooting, flexibility, and ease of movement.
 This apparently is a weird combination because it seems that many off-the-shelf carriers come in sizes S/M or L/XL.

-What I’ve done before is purchased size large carriers and invariably run out of side adjustment before it fits properly and/or the front plate sits too low in the carrier.
+What I’ve done before is purchase size large carriers and invariably run out of side adjustment before it fits properly and/or the front plate sits too low in the carrier.
 Many have far too much lateral movement and slippage, and some have shoulder straps with less than ideal potential for individualization.

 Yes, the obvious solution is having four beers and a few double cheeseburgers for every meal but I was looking for something that didn’t involve heart disease and going to meetings.